Apb58/motif-mark/README.md

 ### Downloads and Requirements

-This program requires python v3.6+ and the python cario drawing package (for python3.4/3.5, please use the 3.4.py script version).
+This program requires python v3.4+ and the python cario drawing package.
 The pycario package download can be found [here](https://pycairo.readthedocs.io/en/latest/).

 To run the script, download the `Motif_Marker.py` executable.
 Modify the path in the shebang (first line) to point to your python3 install directory.
 From the command line, execute the program using: